mrigankx/redux-tutorial/readme.txt

 Flow is like,
 component(dispatched)====> actions===> reducer(single)===> rootreducer ===>store

-we use useSelector to get the data from store, and useDispatch to send the data to store.
+We use useSelector to get the data from store, and useDispatch to send the data to store.